Colonial Dames of America

-The Colonial Dames of America (CDA) is an American organization composed of women who are descended from an ancestor who lived in British America from 1607 to 1775, and was of service to the colonies by either holding public office, being in the military, or serving the Colonies in some other "eligible" way.
+The Colonial Dames of America (CDA) is an American organization comprising women who descend from one or more ancestors who lived in British North America between 1607 and 1775, and who aided the colonies in public office, in military service, or in another acceptable capacity.
 The CDA is listed as an approved lineage society with the Hereditary Society Community of the United States of America.

-The National Headquarters is at Mount Vernon Hotel Museum in New York City, which was purchased by the CDA in 1924.
+The National Headquarters is at Mount Vernon Hotel Museum in New York City, a building purchased by the CDA in 1924.

 History

 The organization was founded in 1890, shortly before the founding of two similar societies, The National Society of the Colonial Dames of America and the Daughters of the American Revolution.
+In April 1890, Mrs. John King Van Rensselaer (Maria Denning Van Rensselaer), Mrs. John Lyon Gardiner, and Mrs. Archibald Gracie King decided to found a patriotic society of women descended from Colonial ancestry.

+The original CDA insignia was designed by Tiffany & Co.